 A web design trend that’s emerged over the last few years and is predicted to continue growing is the use of oversized typography to achieve a bold and striking design approach.
 What’s interesting about this trend is that copy becomes the aesthetic feature of the page, which was previously a trait only seen in print design.
 Increasingly, we might begin to see a ‘posterization’ of the web, as webpages compete for rapid impact with their users.

 Interactive fonts is another emerging trend which will help to make the UX more fun and engaging.
 Many businesses have already come up with imaginative and interesting ways to make their fonts interactive.
 One example is Dillinger, a film production company, who uses an interaction across the site which changes the typeface’s weight when hovering over it.

-Interactive fonts and aesthetic use of typography will be a key trend which will set modern businesses apart in 2022.
+Interactive fonts and aesthetic use of typography will be key web design trends which will set modern businesses apart in 2022.
 These elements all contribute towards user delight on your website, which will appeal particularly to younger demographics.